Rosh Hashanah is the celebration of the Jewish New Year, but without the sequin dress and champagne (although you do you).

 Regular "Happy New Year" works too!

 If you’ve ever heard someone refer to themselves as a “Twice-a-Year Jew” it means exactly that – they go to synagogue twice a year, probably on Rosh Hashanah and Yom Kippur.
 Honestly though, if you’re only going to go twice a year, mix it up.
 Try a Friday night service.
 You may be surprised.
-If you do go to Rosh Hashanah services, it’s cool to hear the.
+If you do go to Rosh Hashanah services, it’s cool to hear the shofar.
 The intense sound is meant to wake us up so that we do better next year.

 Do they call it a High Holiday because it’s better to go to synagogue stoned?
 (The answer is no. But you do you.)

 Lots of people complain about having to buy tickets for High Holiday services.
 What they may not know is that most synagogues are actually sucking air when it comes to paying their bills.
-So be aand buy tickets if you can.
+So be a mensch and buy tickets if you can.
 Also, tickets at some synagogues are really inexpensive so don’t just assume they’re going to cost a lot.
 If you can’t afford tickets but want to go to Rosh Hashanah services, call your local synagogue and see if you can go for a reduced price or even for free.
 The second day of Rosh Hashanah is always less crowded than the first day and is probably free, so go then.

 Synagogue is also a good place to check out the hot girls with curly hair.